Happy Marriage: 11 Keys to Find Happiness in a Marriage

 Therefore, you can only find happiness in a marriage if you and your partner are really happy from within and enjoy acts of togetherness.

-However, in reality, if one of the partners is happy from within, the other might not be.
+In reality, if one of the partners is happy from within, the other might not be.
 If one of the partners makes attempts to be together, the other ignores it.

 Eventually, happiness eludes the marriage or relationship, and often leads to divorce or separation.